Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Theoretical Analysis Motivation

-is the policy divergence between $\pi^*$ and $\hat{\pi}$, and $r_{\rm max}$ is the maximum reward in each step. \end{theorem}

-The proof is given in Appendix \ref{appendix:theo_1}.
+is the policy divergence between $\pi^*$ and $\hat{\pi}$, and $r_{\rm max}$ is the maximum reward in each step. \end{theorem} The proof is given in Appendix \ref{appendix:theo_1}.
 Theorem \ref{theo_1} shows that minimizing the total variation (TV) distance between $\pi^*(\cdot|s^l,s^p)$ and $\hat{\pi}(\cdot|s^l)$ reduces the value discrepancy.
-However, minimizing $\epsilon_{\hat{\pi}}$ can be more difficult than ordinary imitation learning that $\pi^*$ and $\hat{\pi}$ have the same state space.
+However, minimizing $\epsilon_{\hat{\pi}}$ can be more difficult than ordinary imitation learning where $\pi^*$ and $\hat{\pi}$ have the same state space.
 Specifically, if $\pi^*$ and $\hat{\pi}$ have the same inputs, $D_{\rm TV}(\pi^*(\cdot|s)\|\hat{\pi}(\cdot|s))$ will approach zero with sufficient model capacity and large iteration steps, at least in theory.
 In contrast, due to the lack of privileged knowledge in our problem, the policy error term in Eq.~\eqref{eq:error-pi} can still be large after optimization as $\pi^*(\cdot|s^l,s^p)$ and $\hat{\pi}(\cdot|s^l)$ have different inputs.

 Previous works \cite{rma,ETH_sci_1} try to use historical trajectory